 Definitely tell your spouse in person.
 Don’t take the coward’s way out and just send an email or a text or, worse yet, just disappear without ever telling your spouse anything.

-- Be Kind.
 Be direct.
 Beating around the bush about wanting a divorce will not make the conversation any easier, nor it will it make the news you are about to deliver any less painful.